par-renyard/sda/README.md

     A rule can also be an action.
 So you can nest rule execution.

     Custom actions are also possible in java.  more on this below in configraiton.
+An example of this is implemented to capture the order number using RE.

 ==================================
 Configuration:
 ==================================
-- Rules and actions are configured via a simple Json syntax.  for example:
+- Rules and actions are configured via a simple Json syntax.  for example this is a rule:

     {
       "name": "Test Rule 2","scope": "Intent",